 are stated clearly in the Bible.
 Sadly, tithing truths are difficult to learn for many folks because they listen to wealthy TV evangelists who use Bible verses out of context to fund extravagant lifestyles.

+whereby they guilt you to send money to them with lies about tithing.
 Understanding tithing truths will free you from the guilt projected by many TV preachers.
 Truly, learning the truth about tithing will set you free.

 Tithing in the Bible must be understood in the context of the sacrificial system God established for Israel after He led them out of Egypt.
 Only agricultural crops and livestock were presented as tithes and offering in the Bible.
 Tithing and giving in the Bible needs to be viewed in two parts.
 Part one starting while Israel sojourned in the desert and ending with Jesus' death.
 Part two beginning with Jesus' ressurection and continuing to the present.

 Let's drill down in the Bible to get to tithing truths.
-First, I repeat a tithe is merely one-tenth.
+First, I repeat, a tithe is merely one-tenth.
 That's it.
 Through Moses, God established tithing in Torah,

 among other reasons, to support Levites whom He did not give a specific allotment in the Promised land.
 He chose the Levites to minister to the children of Israel, and from the Levites, He chose Aaron's sons to be priests in the Tent of Meeting.